ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     **Geometry -> Editor -> Geometry** tab with an imported custom geometry from DXF file.

-By default, the imported regions will not be displayed.
-To display an imported region, tick the check box.
+By default, the imported regions are not displayed.
+To display an imported region, select the checkbox.

 Imported regions are not automatically set in the Motor-CAD model or used by the Motor-CAD calculations.
 Adaptive templates can be used to customise the Motor-CAD model geometry with the imported geometry.

-Use the ``get_region_dxf()`` method in an adaptive templates script to access and imported region.
+Use the ``get_region_dxf()`` method in an adaptive templates script to access an imported region.
-The region can then be modified and interacted with in the same way as any other Region object.
+Then, modify and interact with the region in the same way as for any other region object.
 The name, properties and parent regions of the imported region can be defined.

-The ``Region.replace()`` method can be used to replace an existing region with an imported DXF region.
+To replace an existing region with an imported DXF region, use the ``Region.replace()`` method.

 As with any Region object, it is set in the Motor-CAD model using ``set_region()``.
-The imported region will then appear under **Template** in the Geometry tree shown in the **Geometry -> Editor -> Geometry** tab in Motor-CAD.
+The imported region then appears under **Template** in the Geometry tree shown in the **Geometry -> Editor -> Geometry** tab in Motor-CAD.